American cuisine, contrarily to a popular belief, is actually very good, as long as you stay away from McDonald’s, Wendy’s, or Burger King.

 Zoe’s is a popular choice for an American diner, with breakfast served all day, and Egg’s Benedict closely rivaling the ones at the Upstairs on the Square and at Grendel’s.
 Another must-try option for breakfast/brunch is Alden & Harlow as well as Café Luna.
 A bit more upscale and pricier is Henrietta’s Table, which beats everyone else in breakfast category though (reservations highly recommended).

 If you want to go to a fancy, expensive and really exquisite restaurant, Craigie On Main stands out (it is near Central Square), and within walking distance of Harvard Square Bergamot is an interesting choice.
-Even closer is an excellent Shepard – I went there with my then girlfriend and now wife right after I proposed!
+Even closer is Luce!
 For another great and a little bit more upscale diner, visit Gulia, one of the favourites of many in Cambridge.
+If you’re into tasting amazing finger food and gourmet samples, Tasting Corner is really outstanding.